This page features publications and resources for the benefit of the social enterprise sector in Queensland and for QSEC members.

 All the resources you need for cooperative social enterprise development and community investment, including ‘how tos’ and excellent case studies on a number of new community owned, social care cooperatives in health services, home care, housing and disability employment (including Nundah Community Services Cooperatives which is owned and operated by people with a disability).

-If you are interested in Social Procurement, we encourage you to read the excellent “Corporate Social Procurement in Australia” (2013) report by Social Traders and The Faculty”.
+- If you are interested in Social Procurement, we also encourage you to read the excellent “Corporate Social Procurement in Australia” (2013) report by Social Traders and The Faculty”.

 Regional Development Australia